+Figure 4.6: Influence on the radiation level of a periodic extraction of the U and its descendants.
+An hourly extraction seems to be the most frequent feasible.
+A daily extraction is easier to implement but the radiation level of the diverted materials is then five orders of magnitude larger [58]

+Figure 4.6 illustrates the reduction of the radiation emitted by the stored Pa that is obtained with a periodical extraction of the U. Such an extraction limits the radiation level so that the storage of Pa in the cleaning unit may be undetected.
+The recycling of 232U in the fuel salt weakens the effect of the concealed storage on the fuel's gamma radiation emission.
+If the Pa remains in the cleaning unit for 3 weeks, the emission due to the Pa that has not been transformed into U becomes very small, making its diversion from the nuclear site much easier.

 The MSFR concept is designed to operate without the need of producing extra uranium out of the system.
 The role of the reprocessing unit (Fig. 2.2) is to extract lanthanides.
 Before lanthanide removal, the first steps consist of extracting uranium, minor actinides and Pa, and to send them back directly into the core.
 By diverting some of the fuel salt to a clandestine Pa processing facility some replacement fuel salt will be reintroduced into the reactor.
 This would significantly modify the isotopic composition of the fuel salt, such as reduction in the proportion of MA in the fuel salt (1/3 of Cm will disappear for example), which is easily detected through a check of the fuel salt composition.